-New Zealand registered companies must satisfy certain basic annual compliance requirements (eg filing annual returns, confirming basic company details, and holding annual meetings of shareholders).
+New Zealand registered companies must satisfy annual compliance requirements (eg filing annual returns, confirming basic company details, and holding annual meetings of shareholders).

-Certain, generally larger, companies must also prepare audited financial statements, and companies which are more than 25% overseas owned must file them with the Companies Office.
+Certain, generally larger, companies must also prepare audited financial statements and may have to file them with the Companies Office.

-Directors and officers of a New Zealand company must comply with New Zealand company law requirements, including those in the Companies Act, such as meeting the requirements of the various directors' duties.
-Directors and officers must also meet any relevant requirements under the Financial Markets Conduct Act.
+Directors and officers of a New Zealand company must comply with New Zealand company law requirements, including the directors' duties in the Companies Act.
+Directors and officers must also comply with any relevant requirements under the Financial Markets Conduct Act.